Where to insert the thermometer in a turkey

 Using a leave-in thermometer has transformed my holiday cooking!
 Research indicates that they reduce the risk of undercooking by up to 30%, making them incredibly consistent.
 I can shout “done!” with confidence without ever opening the oven door.

-Elegir el termómetro adecuado a sus necesidades
+Elegir el termómetro adecuado para sus necesidades

-¿Cuál es la temperatura interna?
+¿Cuál es la temperatura interna para buscar??

-The USDA recommends cooking turkey to an internal temperature of 165°F (74°C).
+The USDA recommends cooking turkey to an internal temperature of 165°F (74° C).
 This guideline is a must-follow; it minimizes the risk of foodborne pathogens like Salmonella, something I made sure to educate myself on before serving my family.

-Cómo comprobar la temperatura de un pavo
+Cómo verificar la temperatura de un pavo

 Methods for Ensuring Proper Cooking